bitwarden/contributing-docs/docs/contributing/template-repository.md

 Exceptions, other package manager, and dependency-specific configuration may be needed.

 Consider [best practices](https://docs.renovatebot.com/dependency-pinning/#so-whats-best) with pinning dependencies (especially at the root), like those used for local linting above.
+Development dependencies such as formatters and linters deserve communication and coordinated rollout across all teams so that code style is consistent per our standards and the editor configurations seen in the template repository itself.

 ## Issue templates